Free2Wait/composer-free2wait/README.md

   - Whether the IP, where Composer is run, have not already bought non-waiting access for month to download this concrete package.
 - If both is true (has setting & not bought), it shows such message:

-> You are free to wait for the package download - but in case if time is money for you, please consider buying non-waiting access to the package: https://example.com.com/?project={$project}&ip={$ip} - every cent goes to the package developer to incentive the open-source development.
+> You are free to wait for the package download - but in case if time is money for you, please consider buying non-waiting access to the package: https://example.com/?project={$project}&ip={$ip} - every cent goes to the package developer to incentive the open-source development.

 \- and makes user to wait for affordable time period (default: 10 seconds).

 3) The link above would lead to the simple checkout form, where non-waiting access could be bought for month by Paypal for affordable amount (default: $5).

+4) Every cent goes to the package developer.

 # Idea
 The idea is simple & similar to the way free-to-play works in gamedev industry: open-source remains free to use, free to distribute (all of the sources at any moment could be downloaded from Github without any restriction) - but if you feel uncomfortable waiting for package downloading, you should purchase non-waiting access, which will entirely to the cent go to the package developer to support open-source development.